WaylonWalker/waylonwalker.com/pages/til/markata-supports-jinja-plugins-0.5.0.dev2.md

         return repo_md(username=username, topic=topic)
 ```

+## Entrypoints

+Then `markata-gh` exposes itself as an extension through entrypoints.

-## Creating entrypoints in pyproject.toml
+### Creating entrypoints in pyproject.toml

-If your project is using `pyproject.toml` for packaging you can setup an entrypoint as follows.
+If your project is using `pyproject.toml` for packaging you can setup an
+entrypoint as follows.

 ``` toml
 [project.entry-points."markata.jinja_md"]